 The official reason that Donald Trump gave for firing FBI Director, James Comey was because he was following advice from Attorney General Jeff Sessions and Deputy Attorney General Rod Rosenstein.

-Trump gave 7 reasons as to why he fired Comey, they were as follows:
+Over the next few days, Trump gave 7 reasons as to why he fired Comey, they were as follows:

 Visit APT – Why did Trump fire Comey for more